bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch1-2-5">1.2.5 Activity - The Web before CSS</h3>
 <!------------------------------------------------------------------------------------------------>

-Now it\'s your turn to do some exploration!
+Now it&#39;s your turn to do some exploration!
 For this activity, your job is to find examples of Web sites before and after CSS.

 A great place to start is at [archive.org](https://archive.org/) (aka, the \"WayBack machine\") which stores copies of web pages throughout history.
 You can search for some of your favorite websites and see if they have stored copies older than 1996.
 You should find that any Web page made before 1996 will look very different than Web sites we typically see today.
-When you find a real retro gem, please share it in this week\'s discussion (see below).
+When you find a real retro gem, please share it in this week&#39;s discussion (see below).

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch1-3-1">1.3.1 Why CSS is Important</h3>
 <!------------------------------------------------------------------------------------------------>

-Up until now, we have been discussing CSS\'s role within a Web site as the \"presentation\" component, but what is that and why is it so important?
+Up until now, we have been discussing CSS&#39;s role within a Web site as the \"presentation\" component, but what is that and why is it so important?

 From the history of CSS, we learned why CSS came about, but the short answer is simply because HTML was never designed to describe the way a Web page was supposed to look.
-When we use HTML for what it was intended to do, describe content, it leaves space for CSS to properly control a page\'s visuals.
+When we use HTML for what it was intended to do, describe content, it leaves space for CSS to properly control a page&#39;s visuals.
 This makes it very easy to update or add content without having to even touch the style.

 <h4>Some benefits of CSS:</h4>